fishan/cdiff/README.md

     ✅ should generate a correct patch for a simple chars swap ✅ should generate a correct patch for a block move ✅ should handle a mix of replacements and pure additions/deletions

+  [CdiffService] Granularity and Optimal Options
+    ✅ granularity: 'lines' should force line-level commands (ignore char optimizations) ✅ granularity: 'mixed' (default) should choose optimal representation ✅ granularity: 'chars' should throw not implemented error ✅ granularity: invalid option should throw error
+    ✅ granularity: 'lines' works correctly with includeEqualMode='inline' ✅ optimal: true should prevent compressed patch from being larger (Anti-bloat) ✅ optimal: true should keep compressed version if it is indeed smaller ✅ Scenario: 'lines' granularity with 'unsafe' deletionStrategy ✅ Scenario: Validation works with granularity='lines'
 ```

 </details>